Chaitanya0315/Testing/Docs/ProjectPlan.md

 - *Entrance criteria (inputs needed for the activity)*
 - *Exit criteria (outputs produced by the activity and how you know it has been completed satisfactorily)*-->

+This section illustrates the various activities, team 47 intends to perform throughout the project.
+These activities are described in terms of the Rational Unified Process (RUP), highlighting all 4 phases that are inception, elaboration, construction, and transition.
+As per the requirements, each activity will have an entrance and an exit criteria.
+Each document and component pertaining to software development process will have various review cycles, resulting in more thorough implementaion.

 ## 3 Team

 <!--*Describe the team and their roles (there may be more roles than there are team members)*-->